friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\trailing_comma_in_import.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: # See also and_in_import_statement_2.py which gives the same error message -->2: from math import sin, cos,
+       2: from math import sin, cos,
                                    ^

     Python indicates that you need to surround an expression